Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Customers visit the store and buy the products

-Many stores follow this model to supply products to consumers and make money.
+Many brands follow this model to supply products to consumers and make money.

 We all consider physical stores to be merchants.
 But it’s easy to forget that online websites are retail stores as well.
 Amazon, one of the most popular ecommerce marketers, racks up millions of sales through its website.